-This pie starts with the lemon curd.
-Wate and cornstarch are combined and cooked to make a thick paste.
+This pie starts with lemon curd.
+Water and cornstarch are combined and cooked to make a thick paste.
 The hot cornstarch mixture, spoon by spoon, is then quickly whisked into the beaten egg yolks.

 This is called tempering the eggs.
 It allows us to cook and thicken the lemon curd without scrambling the eggs.
 It also helps the curd to set so we can cut the pie without the filling pouring out.
-Once cooked, we’ll stir in the lemon juice, the zest, sugar, butter, and vanilla.
+Once cooked, we’ll stir in fresh lemon juice, lemon zest, sugar, butter, and vanilla.
 The addition of vanilla smooths out the lemon bite and enhances the flavor.

 Then we’ll use a similar cornstarch mixture to beat into our whipped egg whites to help firm the meringue and keep it from weeping.
-Mom would be so proud.
+I wish Mom were here to sample my meringue and see that it doesn’t weep.
+She would be so proud.

 - Be sure to constantly stir the curd while cooking.
 It can scorch easily.
 You’ll want to cook the mixture until it looks thicker than pudding, but not as thick as jello.

-- Egg whites separate best when they are cold.
-The egg yolks are fine to use cold, but you will want the egg whites to be room temperature before making the meringue.
-They will whip up faster and bigger when they are warm.
+- Egg whites separate best when they’re cold.
+The egg yolks are fine to use cold, but you will want the egg whites to be at room temperature before making the meringue.
+They’ll whip up faster and bigger when they’re warm.

 - Also, be sure that the egg whites don’t have any, not even a speck, of yolk in them.
-They won’t whip up properly.
+Any bit of yolk and they won’t whip up properly.

-- They also will refuse to whip up if they come in contact with any fat.
+- They’ll refuse to whip up if they come in contact with any fat as well.
 Be sure to use a glass or a metal bowl to whip up the egg whites.
 Plastic, even after being cleaned in a dishwasher, could hold onto a speck or two of grease or fat.
 Be safe and use a glass or metal bowl.
 And just for good measure, wipe out the bowl with a clean tea towel.